vitoc/siege/README.md

 ## How can I participate?

+Anyone can participate in this Capture The Flag activity in 3 easy steps.

+### 1. Star this repo!

 You can sign up by starring this repository.

 (Yes, it’s that easy 😊, thanks to the [star](https://docs.github.com/en/webhooks/webhook-events-and-payloads#star) API)

+* The GitHub Actions that updates the ranking looks for 12 Flags repositories of each stargazer of this repository to get their respective completion times of each flag.

+### 2. Complete any of the 12 flags above in the fastest time possible

+### 3. Check your ranking

+By going to the [ranking page](https://www.vitochin.com/siege)

 ## Can I skip the easy flags?